 Most people can make a basic living trust without a lawyer.
 You can make a living trust using books, software, or online programs.
 A living trust does not need to be complicated; however, creating a trust yourself takes more work than making a will because you must transfer property into the trust.
-It’s easy to transfer personal property into the trust, but for property that has a title document like real estate, there are a few critical steps that must be carefully followed.
-If you decide to make a living trust without a lawyer, choose a trust making tool that explains the process clearly and walks you through every step.
+This process is simple for many types of property, but it's more complicated for the types of property that have a title document -- like real estate.
+If you decide to make a living trust without a lawyer, choose a trust-making tool that explains the process clearly and walks you through every step.
 Like wills, the language of the trust itself does not need to be complicated or filled with legalese.
-You should understand every word – if you don’t, find a new trust making tool, or see a lawyer for help.
+You should understand every word – if you don't, find a new trust-making tool, or see a lawyer for help.
 See "Creating Your Own Living Trust" for more about these.

 Use a financial power of attorney to name someone to take care of your finances when you aren't able to.
 If you make your power of attorney "durable" it will continue to be valid even if you become incapacitated.
 You can also make powers of attorney that aren't durable – these are useful for specific needs, like giving your brother the ability to sign checks for you while you're out of the country.
 However, you will want your power of attorney to be durable if you anticipate that there may be a time when someone else may need to take over your financial affairs because you are unwell.

 When you make a financial durable power of attorney, you name someone to be your "attorney-in-fact" (or, in many states your "agent") and you also state exactly what powers you want that person to have.
 Because your attorney-in-fact will have control of your finances, it is essential that you name someone you trust completely.